specure/ont-ios-client/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Background Info
 System APIs includes The network performance tests (upload, download, etc.) and communition with server.
-Simple example is coming soon.
+A simple example of use is available (RMBTClientExample.xcworkspace).

 ## License
 This project is released under the [Apache ](LICENSE.txt).